 I will concentrate on two different levels where restoration must take place.
 Once again the distinction I draw may be a contested one, but it is also, I think, a reasonably defensible one, namely that of a dual economy.
 On the one hand a commercialised, competitive economy, largely urban-based but including, importantly for present purposes, commercial agriculture.
 On the other is its poor counterpart, primarily based in the former homelands, but also in the marginalised settlements on the edge of our cities and towns.
 Let us call them, for the sake of convenience, respectively the “rich economy” and “the poor economy”.

-The question one must then ask is whether the equitable restoration of property should be different in kind or extent in relation to whether it is taking place in the rich and poor economies, and what role customary law should play in each sphere
+The question one must then ask is whether the equitable restoration of property should be different in kind or extent in relation to whether it is taking place in the rich and poor economies, and what role customary law should play in each sphere.

 There has not been much of a debate that the redistribution of property in the rich economy must be accompanied by a change from private property to communal property, or property based on traditional notions of customary law.
 The transfer of wealth that has taken place in terms of charters in different sectors of the economy has been largely based on conventional and existing forms of private property: land, shares etc. These transfers also generally take place within the framework of the common law of contract.
 But within the law of contract ubuntu at least has played some part.